courtneysims/Cryptocurrencies/README.md

 # Cryptocurrencies

-Unsupervised learning to explore  cryptocurrencies for any trends.
+Unsupervised learning to explore  cryptocurrencies to create a classification system for investment tradability.